bloco-exchange/documentation/docs/bloco.exchange/overview.md

-# Bloco.exchange: A Revolution in Web3
+# bloco.exchange: A Revolution in Web3

 Bloco.exchange is an AI-powered web3 platform that seamlessly blends cutting-edge technology with the simplicity of natural language to change the way users trade, invest, and manage their digital assets.
 With intuitive tools and interactive agents, Bloco.exchange empowers its users to navigate the complex financial landscape with confidence and ease.

-## The Power of Bloco.exchange
+## The Power of bloco.exchange

 Our platform offers an unparalleled suite of features designed to elevate your experience and provide you with the best possible opportunities:

 1. **Dedicated Intelligent Agents**: Imagine having a personal concierge for your digital assets.
 Bloco.exchange pairs every user with their own intelligent agent that can act on their behalf, guiding them through markets, executing trades, managing investments, and providing essential market insights for well-informed decision-making.

-2. **Custody and Authorization**: At Bloco.exchange, we believe in the power of autonomy and security.
+2. **Custody and Authorization**: At bloco.exchange, we believe in the power of autonomy and security.
 We ensure that keys and funds remain in the hands of their rightful owners, giving our users complete control over their digital assets.

 3. **Identification and Authentication**: By employing Web3 technology for user login, Bloco.exchange places the utmost importance on privacy and security, safeguarding your data and digital identity.

 4. **Borderless Access**: We've torn down the barriers that once separated us, creating a truly global platform accessible to anyone, anywhere.
-With Bloco.exchange, users can trade, invest, and engage in commerce without the constraints of borders or boundaries.
+With bloco.exchange, users can trade, invest, and engage in commerce without the constraints of borders or boundaries.

-Welcome to Bloco.exchange, where the future of digital asset management comes alive.
+Welcome to bloco.exchange, where the future of digital asset management comes alive.

 ## Membership Tiers: Choose Your Path to Success

 Bloco.exchange presents two distinct membership tiers, designed to cater to the unique needs and aspirations of our users:

-- **Essential**: Embrace the foundational elements of Bloco.exchange with the Essential tier, granting you access to our platform's core features and functionalities.
+- **Essential**: Embrace the foundational elements of bloco.exchange with the Essential tier, granting you access to our platform's core features and functionalities.
 This tier is perfect for those looking to explore and grow in the world of digital assets.

 - **Elite**: Elevate your experience to new heights with the Elite tier, unlocking a realm of premium features, exclusive benefits, and unparalleled opportunities tailored for those who strive for excellence in their digital asset journey.